uthcode/learntosolveit/source/python.rst

   wired it into our newly created type’s tp_call slot.

 * ./Objects/typeobject.c: type_new, an elaborate and central function, is that function.
-We shall revisit that function, at length, in “Objects 102″ (or 103, or 104…), but for now, let’s look at a small line right at the end after the new type has been fully created and just before returning fixup_slot_dispatchers(type);.
+Let’s look at a small line right at the end after the new type has been fully created and just before returning fixup_slot_dispatchers(type);.

 * This function iterates over the correctly named methods defined for the newly created type and wires them to the correct slots in the type’s structure,